- The wonderful, family-run Athenian travel agency with whom we’ve worked for many years: Educational Tours and Cruises

 - A site with much info on Ancient Corinth (including a live web cam)

-- The U.S. State Department’s Consular Information Sheet on Greece
+- The U.S. State Department’s travel information on Greece

 - The U.S. Embassy in Athens